Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lockbit is believed to have hacked more than 1,700 US organizations in almost every sector from financial services and food to schools, transportation and government agencies.

-Authorities have long warned against paying ransomware groups in an effort to disrupt the criminals’ business models.
-Ransoms are often demanded in digital currency, which is harder to trace and provides anonymity to recipients.
+Authorities have long warned against paying ransomware groups to disrupt their business models.
+Ransoms are often demanded in digital currency, which is harder to track and provides anonymity to recipients.

 Source link